yogesh-sb/cnn_flood/README.md

 # CNN-Based Flood Depth Prediction Model

-This repository provides a full pipeline for training, validating, and predicting flood depth maps using a Convolutional Neural Network (CNN).
+This is the framework for training, validating, and predicting flood depth maps using a Convolutional Neural Network (CNN).
 It is designed to work with geospatial raster data and supports batch processing and visualization of model outputs.

 ## 📁 Project Structure